awslabs/aws-glue-schema-registry/README.md

 The `AWSKafkaAvroConverter` Avro converter is able to assume an IAM role in a different AWS account before accessing Glue Schema Registry.
 You can configure the role ARN and an optional session name.

-If `registry.assume.role.arn` is not provided, the converter will fallback to using the default credentials associated to the host.
+If `assumeRoleArn` is not provided, the converter will fallback to using the default credentials associated to the host.

 ### Connector configuration